 Nailing the Eyeline I

 One of my common sayings is “Eyeline is king!” and I really find this true in my own experience.
 Even if I am not thinking ‘perspective setup’ I will use the eyeline as an axis – it’s critical to nail the eyeline on my page.
 Why? because I use it to align shapes and hang people off it – more about this in the next point.
-But more importantly, it mentally registers in my brain the transition between the different directions which the lines will go.
+But more importantly, it mentally registers in my brain the transition between the different directions in which the lines will go.

 A: lines above the eyeline were going down